Gourmet Walks, LLC

 Meet Shane (Tour Guide)

 Born and raised in San Francisco, Shane is a big foodie and avid food photographer.
 Having just returned from an around the world trip visiting 17 countries, she is ecstatic to be back in her hometown.
 Shane also spent some time living in Switzerland, which piqued her interest in fine chocolates.
-In her spare time she can be found riding her bicycle around the city, working in her vegetable garden, or working on her food blog.
-Shane's favorite chocolate is Scharffen Berger’s Sea Salt Bark.
+In her spare time she can be found riding her bicycle around the city, working in her vegetable garden, or writing her food blog SF Eats in SF.
+She also works at Bi-Rite on Divisadero.
+Shane's favorite American chocolate is Patric, especially the PB&J OMG bar!
 When people from out of town visit SF, she likes to take them to Gracias Madre (all organic and vegan Mexican food) or Wise Sons Delicatessen for the chocolate babka.

 Meet John (Tour Guide)

 John's love of chocolate and everything epicurean probably stems from his childhood proximity to the Culinary Institute of America in upstate New York — where he grew up.
 John is passionate about cooking, and his Italian heritage predisposes him to a great love of food and entertaining.
 When John is not leading tours, he's traveling California and Europe and experiencing the sights, smells and tastes of the SF Bay Area and beyond.
 John's favorite chocolate is Recchiuti Confection's Peppermint Thins.
 His favorite restaurant is Le Colonial in Union Square.

 Meet Jesica (Vendor Liaison and Designer)